Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Construction by the intersection subspace

-In the special case of $s=0$, we have $G_{M_i}=G_{W_i}$.
-Furthermore, a vector space spanned by the columns of $G_{M_i}$ is denoted as $M_i$. \end{definition}
+In the special case that $s=0$, we have $G_{M_i}=G_{W_i}$.
+Furthermore, the vector space spanned by the columns of $G_{M_i}$ is denoted as $M_i$. \end{definition}

+\begin{remark} In this paper, we utilize the intersection subspaces $M_i$ for $i\in[\ell]$ to construct the parity check matrix of a binary linear LRC.
+Furthermore, combining a $t$-spread with a matrix $G_U$, we give an explicit form of such intersection subspaces.
+From the above construction, each subspace $M_i$ can be generated by a direct sum of two subspaces $U$ and $W_i$ for $i\in[\ell]$, i.e., $M_i=W_{i} \oplus U$.
 It is not hard to see that $M_i$ is a vector subspace of $V_{m+s}$ with dimension $s+t$.
-For each subspace $M_i$, it can be represented as a direct sum of two subspaces $U$ and $W_i$ for $i\in[\ell]$, i.e., $M_i=W_{i} \oplus U$.
-Hence, it is clear that the intersection of $M_1$, $M_2$, $\cdots$, $M_\ell$ only consists of the vector subspace $U$ with the $s$ dimension.
-Later, we will exploit these subspaces and a matrix with a special structure to construct binary linear LRCs.
-In this paper, we call this matrix a desired matrix and give the definition of a desired matrix as follows.
+Hence, it is clear that the intersection of $M_1$, $M_2$, $\cdots$, $M_\ell$ only consists of the vector subspace $U$ with dimension $s$. \end{remark}

+Later, we will exploit these intersection subspaces and a matrix with a special structure to construct binary linear LRCs.
+In this paper, we call such a matrix a desired matrix and give the definition of a desired matrix as follows.